dyno-might/dyno-might.github.io/_posts/2021-07-01-gender-equality-paradox.md

 According to BIGI, Saudi Arabia—where women can only show their [hands and eyes in public](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Hijab_and_dress_code) and must have a [legal male guardian](https://en.wikipedia.org/wiki/Women%27s_rights_in_Saudi_Arabia#Male_guardians)—is basically the same as Switzerland.
 Lesotho—the tiny country inside South Africa—is by far the most women-favored place in the entire world.
 Ooohkaaay.

-This isn't to say that BIGI is *bad*—they [specifically discuss Saudi Arabia](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205349#sec011) in their paper—but that it doesn't capture what we have in mind when thinking about a gender-equality paradox.
+This isn't to say that BIGI is *bad* exactly.
+They [specifically discuss Saudi Arabia](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0205349#sec011) in their paper.
+My point is that it doesn't capture what we have in mind in this context.

 ### Other measures of women in STEM